All candidates are not created equal.

-The first question, submitted via the MyWoonsocket website was in regards to the recent City Council vote to purchase land from Council candidate Roland Michaud as a site for Woonsocket's new water treatment plant.
+The first question, submitted via the MyWoonsocket website was in regards to the recent City Council from Council candidate Roland Michaud as a site for Woonsocket's new water treatment plant.

 Do you think it's self serving to sell land to the city of Woonsocket while you are running for office?

 Roland Michaud: "This is an attempt to help the city and I don't think it's self-serving at all."